FranzZemen/re/ts-src/quick-start.md

 ## Introduction To The Rules API

 Writing rules is great, but we really want to run them.
 There are several objects that purposefully expose APIs.
-Here we will focus on some key API of the Re.Engine singleton.
+Here we will focus on some key API of the Rules.Engine singleton.

 ### Execute a Rule

 There are many ways to execute rules, and we already saw one of them above:

-    Re.Engine.awaitExecution(dataDomain, 'ticker = "ZEM" and price > 5.0')
+    Rules.Engine.awaitExecution(dataDomain, 'ticker = "ZEM" and price > 5.0')

 This executes a specific rule expressed as text and returns the execution result.